-This course focuses on the development of skills and behaviors required for successful leadership.
-Emphasis is placed on enhancing the students’ communication skills, both written and oral.
+This course focuses on the development of skills and behavior required for successful leadership.
+Emphasis is placed on enhancing the sutdents' communication skills, both written and oral.
 Extensive coverage of the techniques of report preparation and presentation, negotiations and public speaking are included.
-This course is designed to follow immediately after MBA 501.

 The use of accounting information in management decision making is examined.
 Specific topics include cost/volume/profit analysis; product costing systems; use of accounting data in pricing, capital expenditures and product decisions; and planning and control systems, including budgeting and measures of divisional performance.

 Concepts and techniques of planning, implementing and controlling the marketing function are the focus of this in-depth study.
 Monitoring conditions and assessing opportunities, delineating target markets, consumer/buyer research and planning, and strategy procedures are given considerable attention.